bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 	new file:   start.txt
 ```

-We execute "git commit" command and check the status again.
+We execute the "git commit" command and check the status again.
 As a result, the new file has been moved from staging area into the local repository.
 Because of there are no other pending changes, Git marks the working directory as clean.
 But our file is not yet on Github.
 ```shell
 ~ $ git add .
 ~ $ git commit -m "git-commands"